DATES / RATES

 remote and sparsely-populated Falkland Islands are a birders’

-exploration opportunities are dependent on weather among these
+exact route and exploration opportunities are dependent on weather

 Day